Enabling this provides you with more accurate distances to providers and locations

 Family Medicine Residency Program Director

-The structure of our program has residents rotating at two main Spectrum Health locations—Butterworth Hospital and Spectrum Health Helen DeVos Children’s Hospital in Grand Rapids and Spectrum Health United Hospital in Greenville.
-For size comparison Butterworth Hospital has 634 beds and Helen DeVos Children’s Hospital has 242 beds, while United Hospital has 42 beds.
+The structure of our program has residents rotating at two main Corewell Health locations—Butterworth Hospital and Corewell Health Helen DeVos Children's Hospital (part of Corewell Health Grand Rapids Hospitals) and Corewell Health Greenville Hospital.
+For size comparison Butterworth Hospital has 634 beds and Helen DeVos Children’s Hospital has 242 beds, while Corewell Health Greenville Hospital has 42 beds.

 In addition, there are two outpatient continuity clinic sites, adjacent to each hospital in both Grand Rapids and Greenville.
 The Grand Rapids continuity clinic is an urban clinic with most residents from Grand Rapids and includes a large immigrant population.
-The United Hospital clinic is a certified rural health center with most patients from the Greenville area.
-The ability for residents to rotate at both sites truly allows them to experience urban and rural medicine while at a single program.
+The Greenville Hospital clinic is a certified rural health center.
+Each resident sees patients at one continuity clinic for the duration of their residency.

 Our program is a medium-sized, university-affiliated community program with six residents accepted per year, for a total of 18 residents.
-This large medical education system allows us to receive strong support for our residency program by providing medical education initiatives systemwide in resident wellness, diversity and research.
+Corewell Health in West Michigan's large medical education system provides support for medical education initiatives systemwide in resident wellness, diversity and research.

 First year